 • Crispus Attucks High School Year Books

 In 1927, Crispus Attucks High School opened its doors as Indianapolis’ first and only all-Black high school.
+As a result, this establishment represented a groundbreaking milestone in the city’s educational history.

 • Black History, Indianapolis History